Whole-Home Generator Services – Installation & Maintenance

 How Does a Whole-House Generator Work?

-When asked about a generator, most will think of the portable kind—the smaller units with a single connection.
+When asked about a generator, most will think of the portable kind — the smaller units with a single connection.
 These are handy in a pinch or on the go, but they’re very ineffective when it comes to staying powered in a storm or extended outage.
-This is where whole-home generators come in as they, as you might expect, can power an entire home when sized correctly.
+This is where whole-home generators come in, as they can power an entire home when sized correctly.

 As opposed to a portable unit, a whole-home generator is capable of keeping the lights on, powering your HVAC system, ensuring the fridge stays running, and taking care of all of your other electrical needs.
 And even better, a single tank of propane or access to natural gas can keep a generator running for a whole week.
 And if you have a steady supply, you can run your whole-house generator indefinitely.